1 9 6 6 (UK)

 Each of the trio had a special skill that would help them crack the various cases.
-The youngest of the three, the elfin Kate (Pamela Franklin), was working in Mr Lane’s (Colin Douglas) cafe while she waited to go to art school.
-Her wages were obviously spent on the latest fashions from the King’s Road judging by her wardrobe of Lennon caps and PVC dresses.
+The youngest of the three, the elfin Kate (Pamela Franklin), was working in Mr Lane’s (Colin Douglas) cafe while she waited to attend art school.
+Her wages were obviously spent on the latest fashions from the King’s Road, judging by her wardrobe of Lennon caps and PVC dresses.

 Johnny (Teddy Green) worked part-time at a garage and was a technology student, which allowed him to whip up electronic gizmos at the drop of a hat from a box of assorted wires and plugs and transistors – from walkie-talkies to surveillance equipment.

-Bookish Mark (David Griffin) was the son of a well-known fashionable photographer and was following in his father’s footsteps.
+Bookish Mark (David Griffin) was the son of a well-known fashionable photographer and followed in his father’s footsteps.
 The cautious bespectacled nerd of the three, he was the brains of the outfit.